||Autumn Semester / Academic Year

 ||Mike Renes | email@example.com

 ||January 15 (Autumn Semester / Academic Year)

 Spring Semester priority deadline

-Independence, creativity, and critical thinking – studying at Stockholm University enables you to gain the international perspective that today's world demands.
-Stockholm University is characterized by a dynamic crossover between teaching and research, which gives powerful advantages in professional and academic life.
-The University offers 200 study programs and 1,900 different courses spread over 4 faculties; Humanities, Law, Science and Social Sciences.
+Founded in 1878, Stockholm University is situated in the middle of the first National City Park in the world and is characterized by natural beauty, unique architecture and contemporary art and sculpture.
+It is only ten minutes from the urban buzz of the city with people, music, fashion, architecture, culture.
+Stockholm University is the region's center for higher education and research in humanities, law, the natural and social sciences.
+Independence, creativity, and critical thinking – studying at Stockholm University enables students to gain the international perspective that today's world demands.
+It is characterized by a dynamic crossover between teaching and research, which gives powerful advantages in professional and academic life.
+The University offers 200 study programs and 1,900 different courses spread over 4 faculties; Humanities, Law, Science, and Social Sciences.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.